 On a side note, keep in mind that some unscrupulous employers may misclassify employees as 1099 contractors in order to avoid paying for workers’ compensation.
 If a business can be proven to be engaging in this illegal practice, workers may be able to take legal action against them.

 How Does Workers’ Compensation Work?

-While employees can receive benefits through workers’ compensation claims, they are not expected to pay for this coverage; instead, employers are responsible for making payments to the insurance company providing it.
+While employees can receive benefits through workers’ compensation claims, they are not expected to pay for this coverage; instead, employers are responsible for making payments to the insurance company (here are some good ones) providing it.
 In return, this protects the business from potential legal action resulting from workplace injuries.